More About Our Faith

 Because we are a federated church we practice both believers baptism by immersion as found in Acts 2:38 and Romans 6:1-5.
 At the same time we recognize and practice the Presbyterian practice of infant baptism followed by confirmation classes for youth.
 Because there are different understandings and different methods, we do not require that anyone be "re-baptized" in order to become a member.
 In the baptism of a believer, and in confirmation, the believer bears witness to their intention of following Christ and walking in the newness of life.

-Our church practices open communion.
+Our church practices open communion, meaning at all are welcome at our table.
 We offer both grape juice and wine.
 The outer ring only is wine, the rest is grape juice.
 Believers are asked to "examine yourselves, and so eat of the bread and drink of the cup" according to 1 Corinthians 11:28.
 The Lord's Supper is served every Sunday as was the custom in New Testament times.
 "On the first day of the week, when we were gathered together to break bread ..." found in Acts 20:7.